Insights | Why ESG makes great business sense for African fintech

 In other words, the fintech that gets ESG right won't just have an easier time attracting investment, it'll also be better poised for growth.

-Why ESG works
+Why ESG Works for Business

 Before looking into how African fintech can put together the kind of ESG frameworks that encourage growth and investment, it's worth taking a deeper look at why it makes good business sense (outside of the already strong investment case) to invest in ESG.